dsevero/dsevero/README.md

 **Meta Superintelligence Labs - Fundamental AI Research (MSL - FAIR)**

 I'm a Senior Researcher at FAIR - Meta Superintelligence Labs.
-I work on developing world models (focusing on robotics) on the JEPA team (Montréal).
+Currently I work on developing world models.
 Before, I helped advance the foundations of flow matching and diffusion as well as applications at scale.
 In 2024 I obtained a Ph.D. from the University of Toronto and the Vector Institute for A.I. in information theory, generative modelling, and data compression.
 I spent most of grad school interning at Meta (FAIR Labs) and Google AI.